 Royal Shortbread Stamp

 A shortbread stamp to have on its own with a cup of tea, or to decorate the top of a classic cake.
-This baking idea is perfect for celebrating the 90th birthday of Queen Elizabeth II.
+This baking idea is perfect for celebrating the Queen’s Platinum Jubilee.

 Uploaded by Renshaw Baking